GeoRouv/single-cell-data-analysis/README.md

 - For clustering (Gaussian Mixture Modelling), sklearn.mixture.GaussianMixture was used
 - Place the datasets or ensure that they are in the same directory as the notebook file

+Read more details on the data analysis pipeline and the results in Project Report.